 If you aren’t sure if your mindbody dysregulation is related to trauma, I would direct you to Peter Levine’s Healing Trauma (and his other work) to learn what trauma is, its symptoms, and somatic ways to heal it.
 You have the resources within you to do this!
 You can also find a therapist who specializes in Somatic Experiencing and other body-focused modalities to help you heal, which I would recommend.
 As always, you can contact me for referrals and resources at email@example.com.

-The BASICS for Knowing Yourself as a Nervous System
+Knowing Yourself as a Nervous System

 I give you basic steps I use with clients for helping them know themselves, to learn more about their mind-body system, directing them inward to discover their nervous system and its functioning and utilizing their built-in resources for shaping it and working with it (rather than against it!) for better health– which is relative to each, unique person.